-Members of the Committee (including their deputies) are subject to the Coast to Capital Conflicts of Interest Policy as set out in the Assurance Framework.
+Members of the Committee are subject to the Coast to Capital Conflicts of Interest Policy as set out in the Assurance Framework.
 Committee meetings will operate in line with this policy.

 Minutes from the meetings are not published but will be shared with the Board on a confidential basis.